Available as a one-year program

 Find your career

-Radiation safety technicians and specialists may be responsible for:
+Radiation safety personnel may be responsible for:

 - Tracking and recording radioactivity levels in various environments.

-- Performing safety audits and tests.
+- Overseeing on-site safety and performing safety audits and tests.

 - Conducting inspections of workplace equipment, structures and materials.